-Supervisors are responsible for ensuring that the respiratory protection program is implemented in their particular areas.
-In addition to being knowledgeable about the program requirements for their own protection, supervisors must also ensure the employees under their charge also understand and follow the program.
-Duties of the supervisors include:

-- Ensuring that employees under their supervision (including new hires) have received appropriate training and medical evaluation every two years. - Ensuring the availability of appropriate respirators and accessories. - Being aware of tasks requiring the use of respiratory protection. - Enforcing the proper use of respiratory protection when required. - Ensuring respirators fit well and function correctly. - Ensuring that respirators are properly cleaned, maintained and stored according to the respiratory protection plan.
-(Follow manufacturer's instructions) - Coordinating with the Program Administrator on how to address respiratory hazards or other concerns regarding the program.

-Each employee has the responsibility to wear his or her respirator when required and in the manner in which they were trained.
-Employees must also:

-- Care for and maintain respirators as instructed and store them in a clean, sanitary location. - Notify their supervisor if the respirator does not fit well and request a new one that fits properly. - Notify their supervisor or the Program Administrator of any respiratory hazards they feel are not adequately addressed in the workplace and of any other concerns they may have regarding the program.
+- Maintaining records required by the program.
+Maintenance records as appropriate are kept on board as part of the regular safety gear inspections. - Evaluating the program. - Updating the written program as needed. - 4.3 Duties of Supervisors include - Responsibility for ensuring that the respiratory protection program is implemented in their particular areas. - Being knowledgeable about the program requirements for their own protection, - Ensuring that employees under their charge also understand and follow the program. - Ensuring that employees under their supervision (including new hires) have received appropriate training and medical evaluation every two years. - Ensuring the availability of appropriate respirators and accessories. - Being aware of tasks requiring the use of respiratory protection. - Enforcing the proper use of respiratory protection when required. - Ensuring respirators fit well and function correctly. - Ensuring that respirators are properly cleaned, maintained and stored according to the respiratory protection plan.
+(Follow manufacturer's instructions) - Coordinating with the Program Administrator on how to address respiratory hazards or other concerns regarding the program. - 4.4.1 Each employee has the responsibility to - Wear his or her respirator when required and in the manner in which they were trained. - Care for and maintain respirators as instructed and store them in a clean, sanitary location. - Notify their supervisor if the respirator does not fit well and request a new one that fits properly. - Notify their supervisor or the Program Administrator of any respiratory hazards they feel are not adequately addressed in the workplace and of any other concerns they may have regarding the program.